Jiff21/Notes/README.md

 Notes:

-* Useful documentation can be found [here](http://selenium-python.readthedocs.io/) (don't miss the webdriver part [here](http://selenium-python.readthedocs.io/api.html#locate-elements-by),  and [here](http://www.seleniumhq.org/docs/).
+* Useful documentation can be found [here](http://selenium-python.readthedocs.io/) and [here](http://www.seleniumhq.org/docs/).

 * Remember to get webdriver to work in Safari you must install [safari driver extension](http://selenium-release.storage.googleapis.com/index.html?path=2.48/).
 At the link find SafariDriver.safariextz once downloaded drag it into extensions found in Safari Preferences.

 * I did like nosetests a little better for the --process but had to work around [this](http://apple.stackexchange.com/questions/209572/how-to-use-pip-after-the-os-x-el-capitan-upgrade) by installing python somewhere else.
 But then that seemed to break NPM after an upgrade.
-Using pyTest until that is sorted.
+Using pyTest or manual runner for now.